-Sr. Suzanne Brauer, OP, Dominican Sister of Peace, was born and raised in New Orleans.
-Sr. Suzanne has served in the ministries of parish catechesis, area catechesis, pastoral ministry, treasurer of her religious congregation, and leadership.
+A native of New Orleans, Sr. Suzanne has served in the ministries of parish catechesis, area catechesis, pastoral ministry, treasurer of her religious congregation, and leadership.

 She has a Bachelor of Arts from Loyola University (New Orleans) a Master of Science in Administration from Notre Dame and a Master of Arts in Theology with a concentration in Black Spirituality.
 She is also trained as a spiritual director.

-Sr. Pat has served in campus ministry, parish school administration and other educational ministries in New York, Ohio and Connecticut.
+Sr. Pat has served in campus ministry, parish school administration, and other educational ministries in New York, Ohio, and Connecticut.